bioinfo-pf-curie/RNA-seq/docs/installation.md

 First, clone the repository using `git clone http://repository_url`

+Note that the current repo contains a test dataset managed with `git lfs`.
+Be sure that `git lfs` is instaled and run `git lfs pull` to pull the test datasets.

 In order to run the pipeline out-of-the box, you will have to move the `*.config.example` files into `*.config` files, edit them and set the expected path compliant with your setup.

 We also provide a `cmake` interface to build the configuration files and install the pipeline according to your needs as described below.